 The law of the Federal Republic of Germany applies to these Purchasing Terms and Conditions and all legal relationships between BHI and the vendor in exclusion of all international and supranational (contract) law systems, in particular the UN Convention on Contracts for the International Sale of Goods, unless stipulated to the contrary in writing.

 The court of jurisdiction for any disputes arising under the contractual relationship is the BHI business location in Blomberg.
-However, BHI is also entitled to bring action at the supplier’s head office.
+However, BHI is also entitled to bring action at the place of performance of the delivery obligation or at the supplier’s head office.

 If the parties agree on arbitration proceedings according to the rules of the German Institution for Arbitration (DIS), the following shall also apply: the court consists of three arbitration judges.
 The court language is German or, at the discretion of BHI English.